 From 2002 to 2006, we worked with the U. S. Intelligence community to (1) study the development of leadership skills especially skills for managing VUCA (volatility, uncertainty, complexity, & ambiguity) conditions; (2) develop a leadership decision-making course that doubled the amount of learning that took place relative to other courses offered at the time; and (3) describe developmentally informed competencies for management roles.
 Our LDMA (Lectical Decision Making Assessment) was originally developed during this program, as were the General and Precise Role Complexity Analyses we use to determine role fit.

-Applying VCoL (Virtuous Cycle of Learning) to the challenges faced by busy executives brought about effective and life changing benefits.
+Applying VCoL (Virtuous Cycle of Learning) to the challenges faced by busy executives brought about life changing benefits.

 Context